laura-dangelo/bpr/tutorial/README.md

 fit$sim$acceptance_rate
    ## [1] 0.491
 ```
+Keeping the acceptance rate around 0.3-0.5 is a good choice, that well balances the autocorrelation of the sampled values (and thus the effective sample size).

 A more informative output is produced using the function `summary()`.
 Applied to an object of class `poisreg`, it prints a summary of the main quantities of the fit: the first component `Call` recaps the type of prior and algorithm used.